tobyhodges/studious-happiness/episodes/11-tuples-dictionaries.md

 - "Dictionary keys are unique - only one item can exist per key"
 - "Use `del` to remove items from a list entirely"
 - "You can access all the keys and all the values of a dictionary"
-- "Containers (lists, tuples, dictionaries) may be nested arbitrarily"
+- "Collections (lists, tuples, dictionaries) may be nested arbitrarily"
-- "Code clarity & maintainability should guide choice of container"
+- "Code clarity & maintainability should guide choice of collection type"
 ---
 ## Tuples are "immutable" lists